-In case you’re wondering, the North Shore is in fact located on the North coast on the island of Oahu in Hawaii, about an hour drive from Honolulu.
-World-renowned for its incredible waves in the winter, the North Shore attracts surfers from around the world.
+In case you’re wondering, the North Shore is in fact located on the Northern coast of the island of Oahu, Hawaii, about an hour drive from Honolulu.
+World-renowned for its incredible waves in the winter, the North Shore attracts surfers from around the globe.

-Whether it’s the beautiful beaches, laidback vibe, amazing surf, or all of the above, the North Shore is a perfect place for a vacation in paradise.
+Whether you’re looking for beautiful beaches, a laidback vibe, amazing surf, or all of the above, the North Shore is a perfect place for a vacation in paradise.

 • SURF •

 It’s no secret that the North Shore is home to some of the most famous surf breaks in the world.
 Waves on the North Shore are known for their power and magnificence, and surfing is a spectator sport.
-During the winter when north swells roll through waves can get up to 20-30 feet and several iconic surf contests take place.
+During the winter when north swells roll through waves can get up to 20-30 feet and several iconic North Shore surf competitions take place.

 Professional surfers from all over the world spend much of their time from November to January on the North Shore for this reason.
 For your safety, it’s good to know that conditions can change very rapidly.
 One moment you can be surfing a playful head high wave, and a moment later you could be regretfully watching a massive double overhead set coming your way.